MrTyton/Commander-Pods/README.md

 1. **Add Players**: Enter player names and select their deck power levels
 2. **Set Groups**: Use dropdowns to group players who want to stay together
 3. **Choose Leniency**: Adjust power level matching tolerance
+4. **Select Pod Optimization**: Choose between "Balanced" (default) or "Avoid Pods of 5"
-4. **Generate Pods**: Create balanced groups of 3-4 players
+5. **Generate Pods**: Create balanced groups of 3-4 players
-5. **Manage Results**: Drag and drop to adjust, or use Display Mode for presentation
+6. **Manage Results**: Drag and drop to adjust, or use Display Mode for presentation

+## Pod Size Optimization

+The tool offers two pod generation strategies:

+### Balanced Pods (Default)
+- Creates the most balanced distribution possible
+- May create pods of 5 players when mathematically optimal
+- Works well for all player counts

+### Avoid Pods of 5
+- Prioritizes pods of 3 players over pods of 5
+- Only activates when you have 9+ players (mathematical requirement)
+- Examples:
+  - 10 players: Creates [4,3,3] instead of [5,5]
+  - 11 players: Creates [4,4,3] instead of [5,3,3]
+  - 13 players: Creates [4,3,3,3] instead of [5,4,4]

+**Note**: For fewer than 9 players, the tool automatically uses balanced optimization since avoiding pods of 5 isn't mathematically possible.

 ## Feedback & Bug Reports